Canonical Left Cells and the Lowest Two-sided Cell in an Affine Weyl Group: Canonical left cells

 \section{Canonical left cells}

 Let $R$ be an irreducible root system and $P$ the corresponding weight lattice.
-The Weyl group $W_0$ acts on $X$ naturally and the semi-direct product $W=W_0\ltimes P$ is an extended affine Weyl group, which contains the affine Weyl group $W_a=W_0\ltimes \bbZ R$.
+The Weyl group $W_0$ acts on $P$ naturally and the semi-direct product $W=W_0\ltimes P$ is an extended affine Weyl group, which contains the affine Weyl group $W_a=W_0\ltimes \bbZ R$.
 Let $S$ be the set of simple reflections of $W_a$.
-The partial order $\le $ and the length function $l$ on $W$ are well defined.
+The partial order $\le $ and the length function $l$ on $W$ are well defined. {\it The operation on $P$ will be written in multiplication.}